Altinn/altinn-studio-docs/content/app/development/configuration/startup/_index.en.md

 }
 ```

-Users that does not have any active instances there will be created an instance,
+For users that do not have any active instances, a new instance will be created,
 while users that have active instances will be presented with the following user interface:

 ![User interface for selecting active instances](select-active-instance.png "User interface for selecting active instances")